xymbia/flutter-arena/README.md

 ## License

-This repository is licensed under the MIT License.
+This repository is licensed under the Apache 2.0 License.
 See `LICENSE` for more information.

 ---